 However, once you make it through the main cemetery entrance at St. Marx Cemetery, it is easy to find the grave.
-Walk down the aisle of trees until it forks and look left.
+Walk down the aisle of trees until it forks and then look left.
 You’ll also see a sign pointing to “Mozartgrab” (plot 179).

 Walk Ring Road

 It is easy to spend the afternoon wandering along Ring Road, admiring the spectacular architecture.
 The Vienna Ringstrasse is known as the “Lord of the Ring Roads” because of its architectural beauty and it is designated by UNESCO as part of Vienna’s World Heritage Site.

 This grand boulevard was built to replace the city walls, that were built during the 13th century.
-The buildings around Ring Road were intended to be a display of the splendour of the Habsburg Empire.
+The buildings around Ring Road were intended to be a display of the splendor of the Habsburg Empire.

 St. Stephen’s Cathedral